d11e9/universal-dapp/README.md

 ##Acknowledgements

-In its current form **UniversalÐApp** is a direct copy/paste of parts of [chriseth](https://github.com/chriseth)'s browser based [Solidty compiler](https://github.com/chriseth/browser-solidity).
+In its initial form this project was a direct copy/paste of parts of [chriseth](https://github.com/chriseth)'s browser based [Solidty compiler](https://github.com/chriseth/browser-solidity).

 ##Caveats

-Currently **UniversalÐApp** works exclusively inside of a JavaScript Ethereum VM ([ethereumjs-vm](https://github.com/ethereum/ethereumjs-vm)) by [wanderer](https://github.com/wanderer).
+Currently **UniversalÐApp** works ~~exclusively~~ inside of a JavaScript Ethereum VM ([ethereumjs-vm](https://github.com/ethereum/ethereumjs-vm)) by [wanderer](https://github.com/wanderer).

-Going forward we plan to add proper [web3.js](https://github.com/ethereum/web3.js) support to deploy and interact with contracts live on the Ethereum Blockchain.
+There is alpha support for [web3.js](https://github.com/ethereum/web3.js) connections to a local Ethereum Node, to deploy and interact with contracts live on the Ethereum Blockchain.